 \section{Analysis plan}

-At a high level, we are interested in understanding the effect of sports participation in high school on later-life health using observational data.
-A simple analysis would proceed by first assigning each subject to an exposed group (e.g. sports participants or participants of a specific sport) or control group (e.g. subjects who played no sports or did not play a specific sport) and then comparing average outcomes between the two groups.
-Because extracurricular activities are not randomly assigned, it is possible that any such exposed and control groups systematically differ across multiple baseline sociodemographic, economic, and health-related variables that (a) are strongly predictive of participation and (b) affect later-life health.
-In other words, such simple analyses may be confounded.
+At a high level, we wish to understand the effect of sports participation in high school on later-life health using observational data.
+A simple analysis proceeds by first classifying each subject into an exposed group (e.g.,\ sports participants or participants of a specific sport) or a control group (e.g.,\ subjects who played no sports or did not play a specific sport) and then comparing average outcomes between the two groups.
+Because extracurricular activities are not randomly assigned, the exposed and control groups can systematically differ across multiple baseline sociodemographic, economic, and health-related variables that (a) are strongly predictive of participation and (b) affect later-life health.
+In other words, such simple comparisons may be confounded.